Anifowak/Malaria_Detector/README.md

 This project explores the detection of Plasmodium falciparum infections using two diagnostic methods: microscopy and PCR.
 Adoption of molecular techniques (PCR) has revealed many low-density, transmissible infections that are often missed by microscopy (submicroscopic infections).
 The analysis aims to compare detection rates, compute prevalence ratios, and visualize how submicroscopic infections vary across global malaria regions.

 Data Source
 The dataset comes from a systematic review of malaria prevalence using microscopy and PCR across different countries and regions.
-[Download here - https://raw.githubusercontent.com/HackBio-Internship/public_datasets/main/R/lancet_malaria.txt]
+[Download here]( https://raw.githubusercontent.com/HackBio-Internship/public_datasets/main/R/lancet_malaria.txt)

 ### Tasks